by Andrea M. Darcy

 Your therapist is not there to wave a wand and solve all of your problems but rather to help guide and support you to gain insight and understanding for yourself and your situation.
 It’s about devoting the time, the care and the self-reflection to better understand the life you lead and to develop the skills useful in facing the difficulties live throws at you.

 9. Being with my therapist face-to-face is the only way of doing therapy.

 Actually, there are many different forums in which to conduct therapy.
 Counselling and psychotherapy has had to adapt to help individuals fit therapy into to their modern lives.
-For example, telephone therapy and email therapy, and Skype therapy are all a great way of reaching out to people who live in smaller communities or may be too shy at first to meet face-to-face.
+For example, telephone therapy and email therapy, and online therapy are all a great way of reaching out to people who live in smaller communities or may be too shy at first to meet face-to-face.

 10. Talking to someone who doesn’t know me won’t help and they might judge me.